-With bed in a box delivery, your mattress is compressed, wrapped in plastic, and shipped to you in a box.
+With mattress in a box delivery, your bed is compressed, wrapped in plastic, and shipped to you in a box.
 The box is typically delivered to the customer’s door, and they are responsible for moving it into their bedroom, taking it out of the box, unrolling it, carefully removing the plastic wrapper, and waiting for the mattress to assume its normal shape.

 White Glove delivery provides a team to deliver the mattress and set it up in your bedroom.
 Some companies may also remove your old mattress, if necessary.
 This service typically carries an additional charge.

 Douglas only sells products within Canada and offers free shipping to most Canadian addresses.
 However, Douglas does charge a shipping fee for deliveries to some remote or rural locations.
 Packages ship through FedEx.
 If you live in Quebec or pay using PayBright or PayPal, a signature is required for delivery.